The Rumjacks: History

 Formed in 2008, the Rumjacks combine a variety of musical influences, including elements of punk rock and traditional Celtic folk.
 They released their debut EP Hung, Drawn & Portered, which was followed by their second EP Sound as a Pound later in the year.
 The Rumjacks secured international support from punk legends like U.K Subs, GBH, and Gypsy punk legends Gogol Bordello.
 After early lineup changes, the band maintained their lineup of lead singer Frankie McLaughlin, bassist Johnny McKelvey, drummer Anthony Matters, guitarist Gabriel Whitbourne, and banjo/mandolin/bouzouki player Adam Kenny recording three critically acclaimed albums together: Gangs of New Holland (2010), Sober and Godless (2015), and Sleeping Rough (2016), before Matters' left after their 2016 European tour.

 The Rumjacks have performed on European tours.
 The first European tour, in 2015 included the Jarocin Festival in Poland and Boomtown in the UK.
-On their 2016 Euro tour they performed at festivals like Przystanek Woostock, Mighty Sounds, Punk Rock Holiday, and the Lowlands Festival.
+On their 2016 Euro tour they performed at festivals like Przystanek Woodstock, Mighty Sounds, Punk Rock Holiday, and the Lowlands Festival.
 The Rumjacks embarked on their first US tour in March 2017, which included performances at San Diego's Get Shamrocked Festival Launch Party and Austin's South by Southwest Music Festival.
 The band also toured Europe in 2019.

-Rivkees began filling in for Dropkick Murphys singer Al Barr in February 2022.
+Rivkees briefly began filling in for Dropkick Murphys singer Al Barr in February 2022 for some of the band's shows.
 Barr was forced to drop off of his band's tour to take care of his ailing mother.